dooapps/blockchain_notarystar_2/README.md

 # ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter
 **PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.

-### ToDo
+### Project dependencies version
-This Starter Code has already implemented the functionalities you implemented in the StarNotary (Version 2) exercise, and have comments in all the files you need to implement your tasks.
+This Starter Code has already implemented the functionalities you implemented in the StarNotary (Version 2) exercise.

+   ERC-721 Token Name - Prince of Darkness
+   ERC-721 Token Symbol - POD

+   Version of the Truffle and OpenZeppelin used
+    Truffle v5.4.2 (core: 5.4.2)
+    Solidity - 0.5.1 (solc-js)
+    Node v12.13.1
+    Web3.js v1.4.0

 ### Dependencies